deepsquare-io/grid/docs/docs/02-deepsquare-portal/Overview.md

-# Overview
+# DeepSquare Customer Portal and Nexus

-The DeepSquare customer portal is a web-based application that allows customers to run various computational applications on the DeepSquare infrastructure.
-This portal is accessible via the [app.deepsquare.run](app.deepsquare.run) and provides a user-friendly interface that enables customers to easily select and launch different applications.
+The DeepSquare Customer Portal is a web-based application that allows users to run various computational applications on the DeepSquare infrastructure.
+Accessible at app.deepsquare.run, the portal provides a user-friendly interface enabling users to easily select and launch different applications.

-Currently, the DeepSquare customer portal offers several pre-built applications, including Text to Image, Blender, Unity render streaming, and AI Upscaling.
-These applications are optimized to run on the DeepSquare infrastructure and are designed to deliver high performance and scalability.
+Currently, the DeepSquare Customer Portal offers several pre-built applications, including Text to Image, Blender, Unity Render Streaming, and AI Upscaling.
+These applications are optimized to run on DeepSquare infrastructure, delivering high performance and scalability.

-In addition to these pre-built applications, the DeepSquare customer portal also features a Dev app, where customers can create and run their own customized workflows in an HPC environment.
-This app provides customers with the flexibility to develop and run their own applications on the DeepSquare infrastructure, using their preferred programming languages and frameworks.
+Besides the pre-built applications, the DeepSquare Customer Portal features a Developer App where users can create and run their customized workflows in an HPC environment.
+This app offers flexibility for users to develop and run their applications on DeepSquare infrastructure using their preferred programming languages and frameworks.

-Overall, the DeepSquare customer portal is a powerful tool that enables customers to leverage the full capabilities of the DeepSquare infrastructure in a simple and intuitive way.
-Whether customers are running pre-built applications or developing their own workflows, the DeepSquare customer portal makes it easy to access the resources they need to achieve their computing goals.
+# Transforming the Customer Portal into DeepSquare Nexus

+The existing portal, which features simple apps showcasing DeepSquare capabilities, is evolving into the DeepSquare Nexus.
+The Nexus will serve as a dedicated platform for projects built on DeepSquare, showcasing a wide range of applications.

+As a central reference point, the DeepSquare Nexus will be the hub for all apps leveraging DeepSquare's HPC capabilities.
+Its goal is to unite the community by bringing together developers, users, and advanced HPC resources in a single, cohesive ecosystem.

+In summary, the DeepSquare Customer Portal and the upcoming DeepSquare Nexus are powerful tools that enable users to fully leverage DeepSquare infrastructure capabilities in a simple, intuitive, and collaborative way.